Defining student and academic statuses

 1. Student Project Status

-Used to track the progress of a student’s project or workflow, such as counseling journeys, applications, or structured tasks.
+Used to track the progress of a student’s project, such as counseling journeys, applications, or structured tasks.

 Examples: